mstahv/vaadin-cdi-jaas-jbossas-example/README.md

 # Vaadin+JAAS example that works with JBoss

-### Note, you must use JBoss AS 7.1 instead of latest WildFly.
-With it there is an obscurce bug when redirecting unauthenticated requests.
-Redirected POST request done by Vaadin client side somehow becomes GET request when it arrives to VaadinServlet -> FAIL
+#### Note, that this example is broken on Wildfly and TomEE.
+Works with  JBoss AS 7.1 and Glassfish.
+Broken servers seem to be having issue forwarding unauthenticated POST requests.
+Forwarded POST request done by Vaadin client side initialization somehow becomes GET request when it arrives to VaadinServlet -> FAIL.
+Possible [workaround is to use 307 redirect](https://github.com/mstahv/vaadin-cdi-jaas-jbossas-example/tree/workaround).

 ##How it all works: